TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.10-vm-contention/_index.md

 weight: 100
 ---

 The VM Contention Dashboard is the primary dashboard for VM performance.
-It’s designed for VMware Administrators or Architects, and can be used in both monitoring and troubleshooting.
+It's designed for VMware Administrators or Architects, and can be used in both monitoring and troubleshooting.
 Once you determine there is performance issue, use the VM Utilization dashboard to see if the contention is caused by very high utilization.

 The dashboards answer these questions:
 - Are the VMs performing well?
 If not, which VMs are affected by what problems (CPU, Disk, RAM, Network)?